DhairyaBahl/GSoC-21/README.md

 Gtk::HScale
 ```

-Classes that were being migrated were ( work in progress ) :
+Classes that are being migrated were ( work in progress ) :

 ```
 Gtk::UIManager